 Finally Planning that Vacation?
 Here is the One Planning Checklist Item You Shouldn’t Procrastinate On

-Springtime is here again, and this year it feels different.
+Springtime and planning for the warm weather is here again, and this year it feels different.
 In spring 2020, plants were bursting with life as we humans hunkered down in effort to preserve our own in the face of a global pandemic.
 Travel plans, weddings, and birthday parties were cancelled or postponed, and life went on hold.
-One year later, we are weary and crave a … Read More
+One year later,

 COVID-19 Virus Concerns for a Law Practice